Pholisa-Fatyela/bootcamp/08-more-data.md

 # More data

-All the work you done so far was around a list of call durations.
-But in reality when you are making a phone call more data is involved.
+The work you done so far was around a list of call durations.
+In reality when you are making a phone call more data is involved.

-Data such as:
+Such as:

 * the number dialed
 * the duration of the call